-Special nerve cells in the brain (neurons) send signals to the rest of your body.
+Nerve cells in the brain (neurons) send signals to the rest of your body.
 These signals control your speech, movement, thinking process and senses (hearing, sight and touch).

 The left side of your brain controls the right side of your body.
 Usually, the left side of your brain controls the way you talk and understand speech.
-The right side of your brain controls the left side of your body.

 Allina Health Patient Education, Understanding Stroke, fifth edition, neuro-ahc-90662

 Allina Health Patient Education experts